 Media Freedom - Balkanmedia

-The recent Reporters Without Borders (RWB) report on freedom of the press reveals that media freedom in Albania has receded compared to the past.
-Currently, Albania is ranked position 84 among 180 countries regarding press freedom.
-In 2019, the country held position 82.
+The recent Reporters Without Borders (RWB) report on freedom of the press reveals that media in Albania is still under pressure from the government.
+Currently Albania is ranked position 83 among 180 countries regarding press freedom.
+In 2020, the country held position 84.

 Media law threatens press freedom